 (2) Funds from operations, or FFO, Normalized funds from operations, or NFFO, and Adjusted funds from operations, or AFFO, are non-GAAP measures utilized to evaluate operating performance of real estate companies.
 We calculate FFO in accordance with the April 2002 National Policy Bulletin of NAREIT, or White Paper.
 The White Paper defines FFO as net income (computed in accordance with GAAP) before non-controlling interests of holders of OP units, excluding gains (or losses) on sales of depreciable operating property and extraordinary items (computed in accordance with GAAP), plus real estate related depreciation and amortization (excluding amortization of deferred financing costs), and after adjustments for unconsolidated partnerships and joint ventures.
-To calculate NFFO, we modify the NAREIT computation of FFO by adjusting it for certain non-recurring items.
-To calculate AFFO, we modify the NAREIT computation of FFO by adjusting it for certain non-recurring items, such as stock-based compensation, straight line readjustment, amortization of deferred financing costs, recurring capital expenditures, recurring leasing commissions, recurring tenant improvements and other non-cash and recurring items.
+To calculate NFFO, we modify the NAREIT computation of FFO by adjusting it for certain non-recurring items, such as acquisition and disposition costs, loss on the extinguishment of debt and other normalizing and non-recurring items.
+To calculate AFFO, we modify the NAREIT computation of FFO by adjusting it for certain non-cash and non-recurring items, such as stock-based compensation, straight line readjustment, amortization of deferred financing costs, recurring capital expenditures, recurring leasing commissions, recurring tenant improvements and other non-cash and recurring items.